How do I submit my work?

 Jon is the Founding Editor of Typishly.
 He has received international awards for creativity.
 Jon worked as a Creative Director in Don Draper’s world, pitching his ideas to global companies with famous brands.
 One client crawled 20 feet on top of a boardroom table to shake his hand.
-Jon is very interested in you as a writer and often provides editorial advice to help emerging talent.
-He has been encouraging creative people for a couple of decades.
+Jon is very interested in you as a writer and sometimes provides editorial advice to help emerging talent.

 Do you pay writers?

 Unfortunately, Typishly cannot afford to pay writers.
 There are no ads on our site to earn income because advertising would ruin the reader experience.
 We make no money from subscriptions, either, because Typishly is free.
 And we don’t run revenue-generating contests that writers must pay to enter.

 Do you run contests that pay cash prizes?